ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 to the "Named Information Hash Algorithm Registry" {{-named-info}} registry.
 When it is carried as `text`, there are no requirements with regards to its format.
 In general, the `int` encoding is RECOMMENDED.
-The `text` encoding should only to be used when the `digest` type conveys reference value measurements that must be matched verbatim with evidence that uses the same convention - e.g., {{Section 4.4.1.5 of -psa-token}}).
+The `text` encoding should only be used when the `digest` type conveys reference value measurements that must be matched verbatim with evidence that uses the same convention - e.g., {{Section 4.4.1.5 of -psa-token}}).